ACCELERATED DEATH BENEFITS RIDERS (ADB)

 If the life insurance company has denied your claim for an accelerated death benefit, then they may have determined that the insured does not qualify based on their eligibility requirements.
 If this is your situation, there may be other options available to you.
 Taking a loan against the policy's cash value may be an option or a viatical settlement could be another alternative.

-A viatical settlement is a financial alternative to an accelerated benefit that allows a policy owner to sell their life insurance policy to a state licensed financial institution in exchange for the ownership and beneficiary rights to the policy.
+A viatical settlement is a financial alternative to an accelerated benefit that allows a policy owner to sell their life insurance policy to a state-licensed financial institution in exchange for the ownership and beneficiary rights to the policy.
 The financial institution then must continue to pay premiums to the life insurance company and will eventually receive the death benefit when the insured dies.
 Your beneficiaries will not receive any benefits under a viatical settlement unless it is specifically negotiated as a term of the viatical settlement agreement.
 Click here for more information on viatical settlements.

 How do accelerated death benefits compare to viatical settlements?